aws-samples/amazon-dynamodb-labs/content/event-driven-architecture/ex2pipeline/Step3.en.md

 ![Architecture-1](/static/images/event-driven-architecture/lab1-permissions/click_on_role.png)

 4. Now you're redirected to the IAM service, where you see the details of the `ReduceLambdaRole`.
 There is a policy associated with this role, the `ReduceLambdaPolicy`.
 Expand the view to see the current permissions of the `ReduceLambda` function.
-Now, click on the button `Edit policy` to add additional permissions.
+Now, click on the button `Edit` to add additional permissions.

 ![Architecture-1](/static/images/event-driven-architecture/lab1-permissions/click_on_edit_policy.png)